Rizatriptan (By mouth)

 - You should not use this medicine if your headache symptoms are different from your usual migraine headache.
 Call your doctor if you have an unusual or severe headache.
 Check with your doctor if you used this medicine and your migraine did not go away.
-If your symptoms do not improve or if they get worse, call your doctor.
+Call your doctor if your symptoms do not improve or if they get worse.

 - You could make your migraine headaches worse if you take migraine medicine too often (more than 10 days every month).
 Keep track of how often you have migraines and how much medicine you use.

 - The orally disintegrating tablet contains phenylalanine.
 Tell your doctor if you have phenylketonuria (PKU).

 - This medicine may make you dizzy or drowsy.
 Do not drive, use machines, or do anything else that could be dangerous if you are not alert until you know how this medicine affects you.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Anxiety, restlessness, fast heartbeat, fever, sweating, muscle spasms, twitching, nausea, vomiting, diarrhea, seeing or hearing things that are not there